Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Abstract

 \section{Abstract}

-Recent work by \cite{jacot} has shown that training a neural network of any kind with gradient descent in parameter space is strongly related to kernel gradient descent in function space with respect to the Neural Tangent Kernel (NTK). \cite{lee_wide_neural_nets_linear_models} built on this result by establishing that the output of a neural network trained using gradient descent can be approximated by a linear model for wide networks.
-In parallel, a recent line of studies \citep{samuel,hayou} has suggested that a special initialization, known as the Edge of Chaos, improves training.
-In this paper, we bridge the gap between these two concepts by quantifying the impact of the initialization and the activation function on the NTK when the network depth becomes large.
-In particular, we show that the performance of wide deep neural networks cannot be explained by the NTK regime and we provide experiments illustrating our theoretical results.
+Recent work by \citet{jacot} has shown that training a neural network using gradient descent in parameter space is related to kernel gradient descent in function space with respect to the Neural Tangent Kernel (NTK). \citet{lee_wide_neural_nets_linear_models} built on this result by establishing that the output of a neural network trained using gradient descent can be approximated by a linear model when the network width is large.
+Indeed, under regularity conditions, the NTK converges to a time-independent kernel in the infinite-width limit.
+This regime is often called the NTK regime.
+In parallel, recent works on signal propagation \citep{poole, samuel,hayou} studied the impact of the initialization and the activation function on \emph{signal propagation} in deep neural networks.
+In this paper, we connect these two theories by quantifying the impact of the initialization and the activation function on the NTK when the network depth becomes large.
+In particular, we provide a comprehensive analysis of the convergence rates of the NTK regime to the \emph{infinite depth} regime.\\